-Today, you are going to see some of the greatest SEO tips for 2017.
+Today, you are going to see some of the greatest SEO tips and tricks for 2017.

 The best part of the article?

-These latest SEO tips are given by some of the established and renowned SEO experts in the industry.
+These latest SEO tips and tricks are given by some of the established and renowned SEO experts in the industry.

-You probably know that SEO has been changed dramatically over the few years.
+You probably know that SEO has been changed dramatically over a few years.

 Tactics like keyword stuffing, thin content, building spammy and irrelevant backlinks to achieve rankings in Google are long gone.